 University of Connecticut: Fitch technology tests that identified and measured fuel economy

 Recommendations and studies done by Intertek Brett Caleb

 Decrease in Polyaromatic Hydrocarbons-ASTM 5691

 Improvement in the Hydrogen Carbon Ratio-ASTM 5291

-Finally, the best confirmation comes from our customers as we are proud to state that over 100,000+ installations worldwide have already taken place.
+Ultimately, the best confirmation comes from our customers as we are proud to state that over 100,000+ installations in various markets worldwide have already taken place.